 We record the pipe camera’s footage straight onto a usb, so we can show our you exactly where the drainage problems are.

 The cameras we use have built in sondes; these are locator devices used in underground surveying.
-This means we can locate the location of the camera in the drainage system.
+This means we can locate the approximate position of the camera in the drainage system.
 The huge advantage of this is that we know where the blockage or damage is in the pipeline or can even just survey the current pipe system so it can be mapped.
-The locator sends radio waves up and down to the sonde to locate where it is in the pipe, depending and the grounds condition and surrounds the accuracy of the pipes location can be affected.
+The locator sends radio waves up and down to the sonde to locate where it is in the pipe.
+Depending on the grounds condition and surrounds, the accuracy of the pipes location can be affected.

 A drain camera is a perfect way to detect a drainage issue